aziontech/azion-samples/samples/node-async-hooks/readme.md

 - doSomethingElse(): simulates another asynchronous operation and logs its context.
 - handleRequest(request): handles an incoming request, retrieves the request ID from the headers, and runs a series of asynchronous operations within the context of this request ID.

-The handleRequest function is registered as an event listener for fetch events, meaning it will be invoked for every incoming request.
+The handleRequest function is registered as an event listener for fetch events, meaning it'll be invoked for every incoming request.

 ## Usage